Case Study

 Abstract concepts require careful UX design.

-Users must understand ownership, transactions, and impact clearly to trust the system.
+Users must understand ownership, transactions, retirement, and impact clearly for the system to feel trustworthy and usable.

 Early positioning creates strategic advantage.

-By building ahead of regulation, Q8 Aviation positioned itself as a leader in SAF adoption and infrastructure.
+By building ahead of regulation, Q8 Aviation positioned itself to lead in a market that is still taking shape.

 Credits